Man working from home with puppy

 What is Privacy Monitor?

-Personal information, such as your address, phone number or date of birth, is legally available for free or for sale on many public sites, called data broker or people-search sites.
+Personal information, such as your address, phone number, or date of birth, is legally available.
+It can be free or for sale on many public sites.
+These are called data broker or people-search sites.

-Once you click on Privacy Monitor, we will scan popular data broker sites for your personal info, so you can request to opt-out with the data broker, giving you greater control over your online privacy.
+Once you click on Privacy Monitor, we will scan popular data broker sites for your personal info.
+You can then request to opt out with the data broker.
+This gives you greater control over your online privacy.

 What is a data broker?

-Data brokers gather information about consumers from a variety of sources, and people-search sites (a type of data broker) like Whitepages or Spokeo make that information searchable on their websites.
+Data brokers, including people-search sites, gather personal information from a variety of sources.
+Services like Whitepages or Spoke make that information searchable for everyone on their sites.

 Sources for the information can include: